-What interactions may I have with agaricus mushroom?
+What drugs may interact with Agaricus mushroom?

 The information provided is not a substitute for medical advice.
 ALWAYS consult your herbalist or doctor before using this medication.

-What is the usual dose for agaricus mushroom?
+What is the usual dose for Agaricus mushroom?

-The recommended dose is 500 mg of agaricus mushroom extract three times daily.
+The recommended dose is 500 mg of Agaricus mushroom extract three times daily.

 As a dietary supplement:

-What form does agaricus mushroom come in?
+What form does Agaricus mushroom come in?